 Each member of teaching staff is assigned an individual log-on.
-This must be kept secret, especially from pupils and outside visitors.
+This must be kept secret, especially from pupils/adult learners and outside visitors.
+Logins are for individual staff only and are not to be shared under any circumstances.

 Staff also have full access to an area of personal disc space (known as the H: drive).
-This is completely private from pupils but is accessible by system administrators.
+This is completely private from pupils/adult learners but is accessible by system administrators.
 Staff have full access to the T: drive and it is here that they can place materials for children to view and copy.
 Disc space named G:/Staff is only accessible by staff.
 Disc space named J:/curriculum is accessible by staff and administrators.
+All computers are to be logged out or locked by the individual user when staff leave the room.